flatscrew/rasterflow-docs/content/2.operations/core/cast-space.md

 ---
 title: Cast color space
-description: "Override the specified color space setting a pointer to a format override the string property and setting an aux pad overrides both. ."
+description: "Override the specified color space setting a pointer to a format override the string property and setting an aux pad overrides both."
 links:
   - label: "gegl:cast-space"
     to: "https://gegl.org/operations/gegl-cast-space"